“Enhancing the Quality of Life Impact of inclusive Vocational Education and Training and Community Care”

 The first dissemination event of QOLIVET project, organized by EPR in partnership with the EESC, took in Brussels on the 11th October 2022.
 The event had these main objectives:

-Join the final event of QOLIVET: “Unlocking New Horizons: Enhancing Quality of Life Through Vocational Education, Training, and Community Care” which marks the culmination of an ambitious journey aimed at enhancing the quality of life for individuals with disabilities through Community Care (CC) and Vocational Education and Training (VET) services.
+The final event of QOLIVET: “Unlocking New Horizons: Enhancing Quality of Life Through Vocational Education, Training, and Community Care” marked the culmination of an ambitious journey aimed at enhancing the quality of life for individuals with disabilities through Community Care (CC) and Vocational Education and Training (VET) services.

-This event, organised in partnership with the European Economic and Social Committee is set to take place on 18 October from 2.30 to 5.30 PM.
+This event, organised in partnership with the European Economic and Social Committee took place on 18 October from 2.30 to 5.30 PM.

 Roberto Zanon, Senior Project & Policy officer at EPR: rzanon@epr.eu